urnathan/joust/README.md

 implicitly using a GNUmake jobserver specified via the `MAKEFLAGS` environment variable.
 You may need to prefix the Makerule with `+`, so that Make knows the rule invokes a jobserver-aware program.
-Otherwise, although `MAKEFLAGS` is set, the jobserver will be unuseable.
-Aloy will inform you of this happening.
+Otherwise, although `MAKEFLAGS` is set, the jobserver is unuseable.
+Aloy informs you of this happening.
 Specifying `-j` overrides any `MAKEFILE` variable.

 ## Kratos: Kapture Run And Test Output Safely